Swathi-Mutyapu/weather-data-streaming/README.md

 - Formatting weather data into JSON messages
 - Publishing these messages to a Kafka topic (`weather`) at regular intervals

-This simulates real-world sensor data generation, similar to IoT devices or weather stations.
+This simulates real-world sensor data generation.

 ---